 In-cab video solutions in various configurations, to reduce accidents and improve fleet safety performance

 LiveCam: Protect Your Drivers and Your Reputation

-StreetEagle LiveCam in cab cameras reinforce InSight’s commitment to help organizations build a culture of safety by providing drivers with tools that protect and empower them.
-LiveCam is a high-capacity digital driver cam that mounts on the inside windshield and captures interior and exterior views of the vehicle.
-Fleet managers can access a live feed or historical in cab video (and optional audio) clips of any driver in action – useful for driver coaching, insurance claims, legal disputes and more.
+StreetEagle LiveCam reinforces InSight Mobile Data’s commitment to help organizations with mobile resources build a culture of safety by providing drivers with tools that protect and empower them.
+LiveCam camera systems offer multiple on-board camera configurations, mounted on dashboards or other strategic locations on the vehicle, depending on what you need to capture.
+Fleet managers can access a live feed or historical video (and optional audio) clips of any driver in action, which can be used for driver coaching, insurance claims, legal disputes and much more.

 Access Video Clips Right from Within StreetEagle

 What sets LiveCam apart is how seamlessly it integrates into the StreetEagle software platform.
 Any basic mounted driver camera can capture video – but having that video accessible from a vehicle history report, or any point on a map, or through a link in an email alert makes all the difference for a supervisor trying to gather critical, real-time about a specific incident or violation.

 Manage All of Your Video On One Platform